Cholesterol Test Kits and Treatments

 Just follow these simple steps:

-- If you’re ordering treatment, you need to have been using it for at least 3 months, and have had blood tests to checks your liver function
+- If you’re requesting treatment, you need to have been using it for at least 3 months, and have had blood tests to checks your liver function

 - For both tests and treatments, fill out a short online assessment about your health and lifestyle

-- If your order is right for you, then it can be posted to your preferred address or you can collect it from a local post office instead
+- If it is, it can be posted to your preferred address or you can collect it from a local Post Office instead

 How the test works